The NETs Library: The archive.

 Part 12: Why Severe Understatement of Inflation Goes Too Far: On the other end of the spectrum, ShadowStats and the Chapwood Index claim CPI misses inflation by 7+ points a year.
 This piece applies that correction and follows it to its logical conclusion, a picture so extreme it can’t be reconciled with the world anyone actually lived through.

 Part 13: The Final Straw.
-Comparing Inflation Metrics to Monetary Expansion: With the extremes eliminated, one interpretation remains.
-This piece lines up all four inflation readings against the money supply and asks which one classical monetary theory would actually predict, and the answer wasn’t reverse-engineered to fit.
+Comparing Inflation Metrics to Monetary Expansion: Updated May 2026.
+With the extremes eliminated, one interpretation remains.
+This piece lines up all four inflation readings against the money supply and asks which one classical monetary theory would actually predict, and the answer wasn't reverse-engineered to fit.
+The monetary comparison section has been corrected following feedback from a well-known economist; the core conclusion is unchanged and strengthened by the fix.

 Part 14: The Case Is Closed, and the Ruler Is Bent Everywhere: The Food Puzzle is solved.
 But the implications don’t stop at the grocery store.
 If the ruler is bent here, in the most data-rich, most observable sector in the economy, it’s bent everywhere it’s ever been used.

-Part 15: Why Agricultural Prices Overshot Productivity, And Why That’s Not a Problem: (Coming Soon) Part 14 left one question open: why did drift-adjusted prices fall even further than productivity alone would predict?
+Part 15: The Overshoot Was Never a Problem, It Was Consistency: Part 14 left one question open: why did drift-adjusted prices fall even further than productivity alone would predict?
 This piece answers it, and is upfront about where the argument has limits and where it doesn’t.

 A Different Way In: When Data Becomes Story